pachlexi/ds2020finalproject/README.md

 is that more selective or resource-rich colleges both charge more and lead to earnings that support repayment.

-However, there remain clusters of institutions—particularly in the for-profit sector—with high debt and low repayment, which are potential “high-debt, low-payoff” risks for students.
+However, there remain clusters of institutions, particularly in the for-profit sector, with high debt and low repayment, which are potential “high-debt, low-payoff” risks for students.

 ## Scepticism and Sensitivity Checks